ucsb/campus-cloud-docs/docs/general/migrate.md

 Existing resources in your account are generally not affected by the migration, but resource-specific compliance findings may be generated after controls are applied.

 ---

-## What Is a Free Account?

-A free Azure Subscription or GCP Project is created without a payment mechanism.
-Free accounts are sometimes used for student coursework or personal experimentation.

-### Upgrading a Free Azure Subscription to Paid
-A Purchase Order must be created to cover costs.
-The subscription must then be imported into the Campus Cloud Landing Zone.

-### Upgrading a Free GCP Project to Paid
-Contact the Cloud Team.
-A Purchase Order is required, and billing will be attached through a Campus Cloud billing sub-account.

----